gotmax23/fedrq-mirror/README.md

   licensed.
   These are only used when the needed repo defs are not available in the system config (i.e. for querying the Fedora repos from a non Fedora system).
+- `enum.StrEnum` is copied from Cpython 3.11 for older Python versions.
+It's ~30 lines of PSF-2.0 licensed code.

 ```
-SPDX-License-Identifier: GPL-2.0-or-later AND Unlicense AND MIT
+SPDX-License-Identifier: GPL-2.0-or-later AND Unlicense AND MIT AND PSF-2.0
 ```